What is Git-Secret?

 gpg --import key.txt

-This step is useful for allowing other devs working on a project with you to encrypt and decrypt the files in your repo.
+This step is useful for allowing other devs that are working on a project with you to encrypt and decrypt the files in your repo.
 Once their key is entered, we can add them to the secrets repository using the command:

 git-secret tell email@example.com